-Lack of proper formative, process and impact program monitoring and evaluation (M&E) is one of the biggest roadblocks for delivering cost-effective public health programs.
+The lack of proper formative, process, and impact program monitoring and evaluation (M&E) is one of the biggest roadblocks to delivering cost-effective public health programs.
 This highly interactive course will cover M&E principles, concepts, frameworks, and methods.
-You will apply real world case studies to learn how M&E can be used in the design, implementation, and maintenance of high quality and equitable public health programs on a large scale.
+You will apply real-world case studies to learn how M&E can be used in the design, implementation, and maintenance of high-quality and equitable public health programs on a large scale.

 Introduction to Public Health Modeling

-Public health modeling is a powerful systems-based approach to understand and manage the complex forces that drive the health of populations.
-In this course students will understand the main applications of different modeling approaches and the types of scientific questions that can be answered using modeling methods; acquire knowledge of key modeling concepts and techniques necessary to understand and interpret scientific literature; and develop skills necessary to critically evaluate the role of assumptions and uncertainty in model validity.
+Public health modeling is a powerful systems-based approach to understanding and managing the complex forces that drive the health of populations.
+In this course, students will understand the main applications of different modeling approaches and the types of scientific questions that can be answered using modeling methods; acquire knowledge of key modeling concepts and techniques necessary to understand and interpret scientific literature; and develop skills necessary to critically evaluate the role of assumptions and uncertainty in model validity.

 The Capstone Course is a year-long practice-based experience that provides the opportunity to apply what you have learned and are learning to a project in your institution or elsewhere.
 Using evidence-based tools and skills, you will work under the guidance of the capstone teaching team to identify a challenge, develop and implement a solution, and present your findings to faculty fellow students.